Scott Robinson (jazz musician)

 Scott Robinson (born April 27, 1959) is an American jazz multi-instrumentalist.
 Robinson is best known for his work on multiple saxophones, but he has also performed on clarinet, alto clarinet, flute, trumpet, sarrusophone, and other, more obscure instruments.

 Music career

-The son of a piano teacher and National Geographic book editor, Robinson graduated from the Berklee College of Music in 1981.
+The son of a piano teacher and National Geographic book editor, Robinson graduated from Berklee College of Music in 1981.
 The next year, he joined the college's staff, becoming its youngest faculty member.

 Robinson has appeared on more than 275 LP and CD releases, including 20 under his leadership, with musicians Frank Wess, Roscoe Mitchell, Ruby Braff, Joe Lovano, Ron Carter, Paquito D'Rivera, David Bowie, Maria Schneider, Rufus Reid, Buck Clayton, and the Orchestra of St. Luke's.
 Four of these recordings won a Grammy Award.
 He has received four fellowships from the National Endowment for the Arts.